In this article

 When you see a surfer like Koa Smith attempt a 27-second skeleton barrel, you realize how awesome he is, but at the same time, how a GoPro allowed you to experience it from the comfort of your couch.

-Word-of-Mouth Pro Tip: Create a platform where your fans are able to share their experiences of your products with their friends.
+Word-of-Mouth Pro Tip: Create a platform where your fans are able to share their experiences with your products with their friends.
 If you sell apparel, allow them to share photos of them wearing your awesome products with their friends.
-Every product improves their customers’ lives differently.
+Every product improves their customers' lives differently.